ginstrom/paladin-novel/epub-master.md

 ### Chapter 24: Coastal Storm

 The attack began before dawn, when the world existed in that gray space between night and day.
-Gond crouched in the sacred tunnel beneath Darach, listening to the muffled sounds of his strike team preparing for the assault above.
+Gond crouched in the sacred tunnel beneath Blackwater, listening to the muffled sounds of his strike team preparing for the assault above.
 The ancient passage stretched ahead into darkness, its walls carved with elven symbols that seemed to pulse with their own faint light.

 "The other teams are in position," Pell whispered, appearing at his shoulder like a ghost.
 "Elena's group has reached the harbor gate, and Thorek's dwarves are under the eastern wall."